Why the book is (almost always) better than the movie

 Yes, but what about sex, I hear you say - that other great mainstay of the movie industry?
 Well ….
 I would suggest that it follows much the same principle.
 But it’s probably best if you work that out for yourelves.
 (Now, where did I put that row of asterisks I was using the other day ..?)

 * * * * *

 'So … you say you find sex in movies "tame" by comparison to your own experiences?
 Is that correct?'

 But wait!
 Sometimes the movie really is better

 Right, so having just alienated half the regular readers of this blog who love movies, I should perhaps now play Devil’s Advocate and make a case for why the movie can, after all, sometimes be better than the book.
-It is, of course, in those instances when the book is really not so great to begin with.
+It is, of course, in those instances when the book is really not very so great to begin with.
 And, in the hands of a skilled director, a film adaptation on the big screen can provide us with something that a poorly written novel can never achieve.
 Movies can be magnificent, beautiful and inspiring, then.

 Costume dramas in particular fit the bill.
 Many popular writers of historical fiction are indebted to film-makers for filling in the gaps in their descriptive skills.
 Their readers’ recollections of historical scenes in movies come to the rescue when turning the pages.

 “Abandon those trashy novels at once, my dear!
 A good movie is far more descriptive and historically authentic.”